Generic Name: Fosphenytoin sodium

 General: (phenytoin associated)

-Fosphenytoin is not indicated for the treatment of absence seizures.
+Fosphenytoin sodium injection is not indicated for the treatment of absence seizures.

 A small percentage of individuals who have been treated with phenytoin have been shown to metabolize the drug slowly.
 Slow metabolism may be due to limited enzyme availability and lack of induction; it appears to be genetically determined.

 Phenytoin has been infrequently associated with the exacerbation of porphyria.
-Caution should be exercised when Fosphenytoin is used in patients with this disease.
+Caution should be exercised when Fosphenytoin sodium injection is used in patients with this disease.

 Hyperglycemia, resulting from phenytoin’s inhibitory effect on insulin release, has been reported.
 Phenytoin may also raise the serum glucose concentrations in diabetic patients.

-Plasma concentrations of phenytoin sustained above the optimal range may produce confusional states referred to as “delirium,” “psychosis,” or “encephalopathy,” or rarely, irreversible cerebellar dysfunction.
+Plasma concentrations of phenytoin sustained above the optimal range may produce confusional states referred to as “delirium,” “psychosis,” or “encephalopathy,” or rarely, irreversible cerebellar dysfunction and/or cerebellar atrophy.
 Accordingly, at the first sign of acute toxicity, determination of plasma phenytoin concentrations is recommended (see PRECAUTIONS: Laboratory Tests).
-Fosphenytoin dose reduction is indicated if phenytoin concentrations are excessive; if symptoms persist, administration of Fosphenytoin should be discontinued.
+Fosphenytoin sodium injection dose reduction is indicated if phenytoin concentrations are excessive; if symptoms persist, administration of Fosphenytoin sodium injection should be discontinued.

 The liver is the primary site of biotransformation of phenytoin; patients with impaired liver function, elderly patients, or those who are gravely ill may show early signs of toxicity.